top of page

 • Tail rotor and boom strike eliminated

-• Tail can be completely eliminated with electric yaw control
+• Tail can be eliminated with electric yaw control

 • Elimination of conventional drive components reduces noise and vibration

-• Engine power is only used to generate lift, not to drive counter torque components
+• Engine power is directly used to generate lift, not to gear reduction systems and counter torque components

-• Increased payload for available shaft power or same payload with a lower shaft power requirement
+• Increased payload for available shaft power or the same payload with a lower shaft power requirement

 • Reduced cost and complexity of manufacturer and maintenance